Cruise safety guide: how to have a smoother cruise vacation

 12. Learn some simple phrases in the local languages for your destination to help keep you safe or download a translation app that you can use overseas.

-Cruise with our specialist team by your side
+Cruise with our team by your side

 At Travelex, we’ve been protecting U.S. travelers for over 25 years — and with millions of travelers cared for on adventures all across the globe, we know how to help if the unexpected happens.